 1 injured in 2-vehicle rollover crash in central valley

-A motorist flipped their vehicle and slammed into a pickup in the eastern Las Vegas Valley early Tuesday.
+A motorist flipped their vehicle and slammed into a pickup in central Las Vegas Valley early Tuesday.

-A motorist flipped their vehicle and slammed into a pickup in the eastern Las Vegas Valley early Tuesday.
+A motorist flipped their vehicle and slammed into a pickup in central Las Vegas Valley early Tuesday.

 The crash unfolded at 5 a.m. in the eastbound lanes of Desert Inn Road at South Eastern Avenue.
 Police said the vehicle that flipped was not registered and that the driver suffered injuries, but they were not life-threatening.
 The driver of the pickup was not injured.